rleslie1015/skses-be/nodeNotes.md

 Also: Testing and Staging

+Most development pipelines include different environments that often include development, testing and production.

+It’s recommended to extract away any values that need to change between environments, like database connections.

 ## Deploying API to Heroku
 1. Create an application on Heroku
 2. Set up continuous deployment from github